 Short-term farm tenancies are also a problem, because they discourage farmers from making long-term investments.
 It can be years before trees start to bear fruit or can be harvested to pay themselves off.
 Luckily, these challenges can be overcome.
 More and more UK farmers are beginning to experiment with agroforestry, and they’re already starting to see improvements in resilience, biodiversity and soil health.

-Our chief executive, Helen Browning, has just started planting an ambitious agroforestry project at her organic farm near Swindon.
+Our Chief Executive, Helen Browning, has just started planting an ambitious agroforestry project at her organic farm near Swindon.
 You can find out more about Helen’s agroforestry project here.

-Agroforestry for the Future
+Agroforestry for the future

 Agroforestry has huge potential to create positive change for the farming landscape in the UK, and there are currently several trials taking place investigating its potential.

 As well as a massive positive impact on the soil, the environment and wildlife, agroforestry also boosts productivity.
 Diverse systems are more productive than monocultures.
-Tree roots reach down below those of cereals or vegetables means you can get more crops from the same acre.
+Tree roots reach down below those of cereals or vegetables which means you can get more crops from the same acre.